MislavJaksic/Knowledge-Repository/ProgrammingLanguages/Python2.x/Testing/README.txt

 ===================

-Python programs can be tested using many different modules: unittest, nose, pytest, doctest and mock. mock creates false objects that can imitate objects that we are testing.
-Useful when we don't want to use the internet, but we have to test a function that grabs data from the internet. doctest allows you to perform tiny tests in the docstring documentation of a method or function. pytest and nose are very similar in that they have features that make testing easier, automated and independent. unittest is a Python module that handles unit testing.
+Python programs can be tested using many different modules: unittest, nose, pytest, doctest and mock. mock - creates false objects that can imitate objects that we are testing.
+Useful when we don't want to use the internet, but we have to test a function that grabs data from the internet doctest - allows you to perform tiny tests in the docstring documentation of a method or function pytest and nose - very similar in that they have features that make testing easier, automated and independent unittest - Python's module that handles unit testing

 How to use Nose:
 1) Create two folders, one with the tests and another with the functions you want to test